leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/input-output.md

 For more details on customizing the console, see [CheerpX Custom console].

-## Reading Data from the Filesystem using IDBDevice.readFileAsBlob
+## Reading files using IDBDevice.readFileAsBlob

 `IDBDevice` provides a persistent, read-write filesystem using the browser’s IndexedDB.
 It’s ideal for storing data that should persist between sessions.
 You can use the `readFileAsBlob` method to read files from an IDBDevice as Blob objects.

-If the file you want to read is not yet in an `IDBDevice`, you can copy files by running commands inside the virtual machine to make them accessible. for example:
+If the file you want to read is not yet in an `IDBDevice`, you can copy files by running commands inside the virtual machine to make them accessible.
+For example:

 ```js
 await cx.run("cp", ["Source_file", "Destination_file"]);